 Proof It Works

-A growing body of research is turning decades of assumptions about cancer and exercise as well as other wellness choices on their head, demonstrating the importance of an active lifestyle, nutrition and mind body health to cancer survivors.
-Here is a cross section of just some of the studies and emerging data underscoring the critical nature of each of these areas …and why we do what we do.
+A growing body of research is turning decades of assumptions about cancer and exercise as well as other wellness choices on their heads, demonstrating the importance of an active lifestyle, nutrition and mind-body health to cancer survivors.
+Here is a cross-section of just some of the studies and emerging data underscoring the critical nature of each of these areas …and why we do what we do.

 National Comprehensive Cancer Network

 Research shows that the best formula for staving off another bout of cancer is proper nutrition combined with weight control and exercise.
 Click here to read more.

 The National Comprehensive Cancer Network (NCCN) Guidelines for Survivorship recommend that cancer survivors be encouraged to achieve and maintain a healthy lifestyle, including attention to weight management, physical activity, and dietary habits.
 Click here to read more.

 “Research really supports eating a plant-based diet in terms of a nutrition approach to cancer survivorship,” according to Stacy Kennedy, MPH, RD, LDN.
 It is important for everyone to eat well for overall health, but following a healthy diet may be even more important for cancer survivors.
 Click here to read more.